 1. Entering and Exiting a Conversation (Politely)

 Entering: You know how when people are talking at a social event they stand in a tight circle, and it looks intimidating?
-You know how it can sometimes feel weird to be alone at a party and want to be in the talking group but not know anybody or know how to get into a group?
+You know how it can sometimes feel weird to be alone at a party and want to be in the talking group but you don’t know anybody or have any idea how to join a conversation?

 It’s OK, lemon drop!
-Everyone (EVERYONE) feels a little awkward about a situation like this, but we can handle it!
+Everyone (EVERYONE) feels a little awkward in a situation like this, but we can handle it!

-The key, though—and this is real—to entering groups of already-talking people is not to excuse yourself or apologize for it.
+The key, though—and this is real—to entering groups of already-talking people is to not apologize for yourself.
 No “Sorry, I couldn’t help overhearing you guys talking about the Breeders” or “Sorry, I don’t mean to interrupt, but…” Nuh-uh.
 It is natural for you to talk about shared interests with other human beings, so just act like it’s the most normal thing in the world for you to casually join a group of people already conversing, even if it is a big deal for you.

 Exiting: Maybe a conversation has gone on…a little too long.
-Maybe it’s just run its course and there’s nothing left to talk about.
-Or maybe someone has cornered you and is boring you to tears about a subject you care nothing about; perhaps someone is trying persistently to hit on you, and you’re completely uninterested.
-There are a million reasons why you might want to end a conversation, but it can still feel impossible to extricate yourself.
-You don’t want to be impolite or hurt anyone’s feelings, there’s no escape route that doesn’t seem super awkward, etc. So you’re stuck talking to this person, desperately scanning the room for anyone who might come and rescue you, blinking SOS signals at everyone who walks by.
+Perhaps it’s just run its course, and there’s nothing left to talk about.
+Or maybe someone has cornered you and is boring you to tears about a subject you care nothing about; or they’re persistently hitting on you, and you’re completely uninterested.
+There are a million reasons why you might want to end a conversation, but it can often feel impossible to extricate yourself.
+You don’t want to be impolite or hurt anyone’s feelings, there’s no escape route that doesn’t seem super awkward, etc., so you’re stuck talking to this person, desperately scanning the room for anyone who might come and rescue you, blinking SOS signals at everyone who walks by.

 You know what, though?
 You’re not stuck.
 You can leave this soul-sucking convo any time you want!
 Here are some of my favorite strategies: